ErickWhiteDev/erickwhitedev.github.io/README.md

 ## This is a website with some information aboout me, my accomplishments, my skills, and more.

 ### More details on any project are available on request, along with additional projects.
-### Check out my [website](https://erickwhitedev.github.io) for more information!
-### **NOTE:** This site was largely developed and tested using Chrome on Windows 10 machines, and thus may have some issues on other browsers (particularly mobile) - I'll get these fixed as soon as I can!

 <br>